pSub/seminar-formspez/slides.md

     - internal timing leak: \newline `if hi {sleep(100)}; lo := 1 || sleep(50); lo := 0`
     - other example: `hi := 0; lo = x || hi := private-data`
   - External timing leaks are not covered
+  - Advantages of formal methods
+    - Applicable on a wide rage of schedulers and bytecode
+    - Verification without running the program

 # Discussion of a solution
   - Syntax & Semantic of multithreaded programs